shoeper/seafile-docs/changelog/server-changelog.md

 * [webdav] list organisation public libraries
 * Disable non-shibboleth login for shibboleth users
-* [fix] Fix wrong timestamp in file view page for files in sub-library
+* [fix] Fix wrong time stamp in file view page for files in sub-library
 * Add Web API for thumbnail
 * Add languages for Thai and Turkish, update a few translations